Stay Gold (horse): Stud record

 At the end of his racing career, Stay Gold was retired to become a breeding stallion and proved to be a very successful sire, fathering 13 Group 1 winners.
 Orfevre won the Japanese Triple Crown and finished second in the Prix de l'Arc de Triomphe for two consecutive years.
-Gold Ship won six Grade 1 races including the Arima Kinen, Kikuka Shō, and Takarazuka Kinen twice; Dream Journey and Fenomeno also achieved considerable successes.
+Gold Ship won six Grade 1 races including the Arima Kinen, Kikuka Shō, and Takarazuka Kinen twice; Oju Chosan won nine Grade 1 jump races and reigned as the undisputed steeplechase champion; Dream Journey and Fenomeno also achieved considerable successes.

-Stay Gold died suddenly of an arterial rupture on February 5, 2015, at the age of 20.
+He died suddenly on February 5, 2015, at the age of 20, due to an arterial rupture.